 The eight-building campus includes three housing units, as well as facilities for medical treatment, mental health, food services, laundry, prison industries, offender activities and a new administration building.

 Elements of the Iowa landscape, including natural plant material and healing gardens, create a campus-like environment.
+Housing and program spaces are organized around a large open quad.
+The buildings are simple geometric forms with sloping metal roofs reflecting Iowa’s agrarian vernacular architecture.

 472,000 sq. ft. / 43,850 sq. m.

-Increase in energy efficiency over code requirements
+Increase in energy efficiency compared to code requirements

 30 October 2013